aaugustin/django-sesame/README.rst

     >>> get_query_string(user)
     '?sesame=zxST9d0XT9xgfYLvoa9e2myN'

-You can also obtain a ``dict`` of parameters rather than a pre-built query
+You can also obtain a ``dict`` of parameters rather than ready-to-use query
 string:

 .. code:: python